akka/akka/akka-docs/scala/routing.rst

 When you create a router programatically you define the number of routees *or* you pass already created routees to it.
 If you send both parameters to the router *only* the latter will be used, i.e. ``nrOfInstances`` is disregarded.

-*It is also worth pointing out that if you define the number of routees (``nr-of-instances`` or  ``routees``) in the configuration file then this value will be used instead of any programmatically sent parameters, but you must also define the ``router`` property in the configuration.*
+*It is also worth pointing out that if you define the ``router`` in the configuration file then this value will be used instead of any programmatically sent parameters.*

 Once you have the router actor it is just to send messages to it as you would to any actor: